Am I required to purchase a meal plan?

 Can I change my meal plan?

 Yes.
 You have the first three weeks of the semester to change to a meal plan that is better suited to your needs.
-Meal plans for the SPRING 2017 semester can be downgraded through end of day Friday, February 3rd, 2017.
+Meal plans for the FALL 2017 semester can be downgraded through end of day Friday, September 15th, 2017.
 Please Note: If you want to upgrade your meal plan, you may do so at any time throughout the semester.
 You can change your meal plan by visiting the Dining Services office in Bishop Center or by calling (860)486-3128.
 Payment is required within 10 days to the Bursar’s Office on the first floor of Wilbur Cross.
 Meal plan changes take effect immediately.

 Can I use my points or flex passes at non-Dining Services locations?